 But did this really happen?
 Did George Washington turn down the crown?
 Although there is a grain of truth to the story, it has largely been exaggerated.
 [Read more…] about Did George Washington Turn Down the Crown at Newburgh?

-In honor of Women’s History Month, Washington’s Headquarters State Historic Site, in Newburgh, is set to hold its annual program, The General’s Lady, Sunday, March 22nd.
-[Read more…] about Postponed: Washington’s HQ Honoring Women With Special Program
+The Washington’s Headquarters State Historic Site in Newburgh is set to hold its annual Women’s History Month program The General’s Lady, on Sunday, March 21st.
+[Read more…] about Martha Washington Virtual Program

 Historical archivist and librarian Sue Gardner has been named the 2021 Martha Washington Woman of History.